kerryfang2088/Race-in-Urban-Studies/README.md

 2. Download the appropriate abstracts.
 3. Organize them by **decade** and by **discipline**.
 4. Use the notebooks in this repository to replicate the results.
 Or compile the same list of abstracts from other available databases using the full list in **FullRecords.csv**

+To support transparency and reproducibility, this repository includes:
+- **FullRecords.csv**, which documents all abstract records used in the study, and
+- **DemoData.csv** and **DemoCode.ipynb**, which provide a complete, runnable demonstration of the analytical pipeline.

 ---

 ## Notes on Disciplinary Analysis